kbrafford/PyEmbeddedAssetManager/README.md

 # PyEmbeddedAssetManager
 Makes it easy to maintain and use embedded assets in a python program

-##TODO:

-1. Add a proper description and tutorial explaining how to use the tool
-2. Refactoring plan:
-  * Support output of images as Numpy arrays
-  * Rearrange so that wx isn't required unless necessary (for instance) if the user is using for non-image assets
-  * Add cmd-line args for build script automation.
-I'll add more details later for why someone might want this

 ##**Quick intro for the time being**

 The PyEmbeddedAssetManager is a self-modifying python script that acts